Part of the Food Policy Snapshot Series

 Progress to date:

-- Banques Alimentaires reports that ~ 63,000 tons of food from industry-agribusiness, farmers and supermarkets, are saved each year by Food Banks
+- Banques Alimentaires reports that ~ 63,000 tons of food from industry-agribusiness, farmers and supermarkets, are saved each year by Food Bank recovery volunteers in France

 - Currently markets in Joinville receive donations ranging from 500 to 1,200 kg of fruit and vegetables each Sunday